At the Resource Hub:

 - We are welcoming and accommodating to each other while also practicing community safety and respecting boundaries.

-- We respect each other's personal space.
+- We respect each other's physical space.

 - Respect everyone’s personal space by asking for consent before touching others, taking photos, or getting close to anyone else’s body.
 Please do not physically touch anyone at the hub without asking for their permission first.